aishashok/ALIST-library/README.md

 HDU3: The Variance spectra (same shape as the model spectra)

+**The Variance spectra provided is not the uncertainty/error spectra.
+It gives the scatter in flux per pixel of all the stellar spectra used to create the model (See section 4 in Ashok et al.2020)

 A sample code to read in a spectral model is provided here: [alist_call.py](alist_call.py)